7 Steps to Resolving Common Virtualization Issues

 The Basics: Check Event Viewer for Any Warnings or Errors

 Another good step for troubleshooting is to check the windows event viewer for problems.
 The “Application” and the “System” logs are the first place to look.
-Unfortunately, there are a lot of benign errors and warnings found in those locations.
+Unfortunately, there are a lot of benign Kills and warnings found in those locations.
 You will need to do a bit of research to see what they mean — and if they can be affecting your software.

 Specific software and windows server functions also have their own subsection within the Event Viewer.